A Typical Day In The Life of a Project Manager

 I rush to my desk, I check email and respond.
 I need to re-work the project schedule.
-I set up a call with our Thomas, business analyst representing customer and his manager – Craig.
+I set up a call with Thomas, our business analyst representing customer and his manager – Craig.
 Based on yesterday’s review meeting, we agree to change delivery item for third iteration of project (our agile folks call it a sprint).

 I look at my calendar for tomorrow.
 I open my To-Do list for today and see what is still pending and call up/write email accordingly.
-I realize, I could not read some useful and interesting project management and project leadership articles.
+I realise, I could not read some useful and interesting project management and project leadership articles.
 I remind myself to read it over weekend if not tomorrow!!

 You will notice, there are so many things going on, on a typical day in the life of a project manager; it is a daunting task to ensure project is successfully delivered.
 It is really important to get organized despite of the chaos around us.
 If you do not have clarity of what needs to be done and talking/email to right people and getting things done; project management will be a difficult game for you.

 Before I conclude this post, I would say project manager deal with two essential problems/challenges